johnsonandjohnson/Bodiless-JS/packages/bodiless-search/README.md

 # Search Component

-Bodiless Search component provides in-borswer full-text search for Bodiless site build.
-By default, it uses [Lunr](https://lunrjs.com/) search library for creating index and performing the search behind the sence.
-Site builders could also switch to their own customized search library during site build.
+The Bodiless Search component provides in-browser, full-text search for Bodiless sites.
+By default, it uses [Lunr](https://lunrjs.com/) search library for creating index and performing the search behind the scenes.
+Site builders can also switch to their own customized search library during site build.

 ## Installation